makerdiary/nrf52840-m2-devkit/docs/index.md

 # nRF52840 M.2 Developer Kit<br/><small>An open-source developer kit based on nRF52840 M.2 module, designed for IoT prototyping</small>

-## Overview
+## Description

 nRF52840 M.2 Developer Kit is a versatile IoT prototyping platform, including the [nRF52840 M.2 Module](../nrf52840-m2) and [M.2 Dock](../m2-dock).
-You can use the developer kit to prototype your IoT solutions and then scale to production using the nRF52840 M.2 Module combined with your custom PCB hardware in a short time.
+You can use the developer kit to prototype your IoT solutions and then scale to production faster using the nRF52840 M.2 Module combined with your custom PCB hardware.

 The [nRF52840 M.2 Module](../nrf52840-m2) is an M.2 E-Key form factor module for Bluetooth Low Energy, Bluetooth mesh, Thread, Zigbee, 802.15.4, ANT and 2.4 GHz proprietary applications on the nRF52840 SoC.